 Kerry is originally from Mountain Top, PA.
 She began gymnastics at the age of 2 at the Wilkes-Barre YMCA before being invited to join the first competitive gymnastics team for Northeast Gymnastics Academy upon opening its doors in 1994.
 There, she was a competitive gymnast until level 7 and continued recreationally until attending college.

-Coaching for approximately 10 years in the State College area, Kerry has taught a multitude of class levels ranging from toddler to advanced, in addition to pre-team, USAG levels 2, 3, and XCEL.
+Coaching for approximately 10 years in the State College area, Kerry has taught a multitude of class levels ranging from toddler to advanced, in addition to pre-team, USAG compulsory and optional levels , and XCEL.
 Before joining CEG, Kerry was the Gymnastics Coordinator and Head Coach at the Bellefonte YMCA.
+She joined the Centre Elite Gymnastics coaching staff in 2016 and is currently the head coach of the XCEL Program.

 Kerry has dual B.S. degrees in Nutrition and Kinesiology, specializing in Athletic Training from The Pennsylvania State University.
 In her spare time she enjoys hiking, mountain biking, fishing, and snowboarding.

-Liz has a BA in Elementary and Middle Education with minors in Music Performance and History from North Park University of Chicago.
-During her time in Chicago she was granted a cheerleading scholarship and competed for her university for four years.
-She led her team as captain for two years as well as the tumbling coach for four.
-She also spent time as the assistant cheerleading coach at a college prep in Chicago, which went on to win the 2013 and 2014 City Championships.
-Liz is also a member of the AACCA (American Association of Cheerleading Coaches and Administrators).
+Liz has a Bachelor of Arts degree in Elementary and Middle Education with an emphasis in Music Education, as well as minors in Music Performance and Social Sciences from North Park University of Chicago, and a Master of Education in Special Education from Penn State University.
+During her time in Chicago, she was granted a cheerleading scholarship, competed for her university for four years and led her team as captain.
+She spent time coaching cheerleading at a college prep in Chicago and is a member of the AACCA (American Association of Cheerleading Coaches and Administrators).

 After receiving her degree from Penn State, Heather worked at one employeer in the Convenience Store Industry for 12 years.
 During her tenure she worked in Information Technology, Marketing, Sales and Merchandising.

 Heather is the Business Programs Manager and the Group Fitness Manager at Centre Elite.
-She is a USA Gymnastics Certified Meet Director and was the Meet Director and Meet Coordinator for the 2016 Level 8 Regional Championships- Centre Elites' first time hosting a Regional Competition.
-She holds Les Mills Instructor Certifications in both CXWORX and BODYCOMABT and teaches a number of group fitness classes to our fitness members each week.
+She is a USA Gymnastics Certified Meet Director and was the Meet Director and Meet Coordinator for the 2016 Level 8 Regional Championships, 2017 Level 7 State Championships and 2018 Level 4 State Championships.
+She holds Les Mills Group Fitness Instructor Certifications in both CXWORX and BODYCOMABT and teaches a number of group fitness classes to our members each week.

 Heather and her husband Paul live in Petersburg, PA with their dogs Chester and Metta.